 Getting Ready for a Robotics Residency

-When booking for Robotics Residencies, try not to request multiple days in a row.
-If you have multiple days, a Monday / Wednesday, or a Tuesday / Thursday pattern with breaks in between robotic times works much better than a solid week particularly with younger students.
-Contact me if you need help with scheduling.
-If you have just bought the robots, check out the podcast, Getting Started With New NXT Kits.
+When booking for Robotics Residencies, try not to schedule multiple days in a row - a Monday / Wednesday, or a Tuesday / Thursday pattern with breaks in between robotic times works much better.
+If you have just bought the robots and are overwhelmed with all the "stuff", check out the podcast, Getting Started With New NXT Kits.

 Here is a checklist to help prepare for robotics: